Skip to main content

 Partitions and objects in Diskless Topics

-Diskless Topics uses the standard Kafka partitioning model but stores data in cloud object storage instead of broker-local disks.
+Diskless topics use the standard Kafka partitioning model but store data in cloud object storage instead of broker-local disks.
 Brokers batch messages and upload them as objects to the storage layer.

 Partitions

-Partitions in Diskless Topics behave the same as in classic Kafka topic.
+Partitions in diskless topics behave the same as in classic Kafka topics.
 Each partition is an ordered append-only log of messages that supports message ordering, parallelism, and horizontal scalability.

 In classic Kafka, partitioned data is stored in ordered segment files on broker disks.
-Diskless Topics replaces these segments with cloud-stored objects.
+Diskless topics replace these segments with cloud-stored objects.

 Each object is a batch of messages that a broker uploads to cloud object storage.
 Unlike classic Kafka segments, an object is not limited to a single partition.
-It can include messages from multiple partitions in an unordered format.
+It can include messages from multiple partitions.
+Messages within an object are not ordered across partitions.

 To reduce latency, each broker may cache frequently accessed objects in memory or on ephemeral disk, typically within the same availability zone.